-What kind of wood do termites like?
+What kind of wood are termites attracted to?

-Most home-invading termites prefer wood with a high moisture content and the presence of decay.
+Most home-invading termites prefer wood with high moisture content and the presence of decay.
 Subterranean termites are not picky and will eat many of the common types of wood found in homes, including pine and oak.
 Drywood termites don’t contact the soil and will eat hardwood floors and the wood found in your home’s structural framing.
 They also may inhabit floors and furniture.

 What don’t termites like?